junxit/us-congress-bills-111/metadata.md

 - 2010-03-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1226-1227)
 - 2010-03-10 — Received in the Senate.
 - 2010-03-10 — Referred to the Subcommittee on Highways and Transit.
+- 2010-03-26 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.